aris-mav/NMRInversions.jl/docs/src/theory.md

 ``T`` or ``D`` distributions, while large ``\alpha``'s would lead to very broad, over- smoothed distributions.

-The `invert` function in this pakage solves this problem, and autmatically finds the optimal value for ``\alpha`` using the GCV method.
+The `invert` function in this package solves this problem, and automatically finds the optimal value for ``\alpha`` using the GCV method.
 There is also an option to use the `L-curve` method to find ``\alpha``, or supply a constant value for it.